RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-05-19-The-Watchers-and-Their-Zones.md

 Can you live your life the same way after being part of a massive secret program?
 What kind of paranoia does this inject into a mind?
 What kind of paranoia do you leave with?
 What changes?
 It is hard for me to be judgmental for those who somewhat unknowingly toil over the research and creation of the components of a weapon of massive destruction.
 What makes you rest assured after something like that?
 Maybe you either learn to laugh at the absurdity of certain situations or else you approach them in such dour seriousness that you find an eventual comfort - an attempt at the complicity of yore.

 I look back and I don’t necessarily regret living my teenage years the way I did.
 But I do think about how many of these situations involving Hobey could have been handled differently.
-This is not to say he was absolved from being the absolute worse type of “neighborhood watch” goon, however I would have felt and perhaps reacted differently had I known then what I know now.
+This is not to say he was absolved from being the absolute worse type of “neighborhood watch” personality, however I would have felt and perhaps reacted differently had I known then what I know now.

 Towards the beginning of Part 3 of Gravity’s Rainbow, Slothrop begins a new project in “The Zone”.
 He feels as though it is different than the others, more of a wild goose chase than ever.
 The seeds of doubt are growing into obnoxious weeds.